FunaticDesign/ToFu-vStorage-2/README.md

 This Mod is the open source version of my original mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2810820431

-You need to create your own Textures for the Barrels.
+You need to create your own Textures for the Barrels cause the polygon camo texture in the workshop mod is licensed to me.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]